Iran Detains 8 People With Alleged Links To CIA Amid Unrest In Country - Reports - UrduPoint

 Iran Detains 8 People With Alleged Links To CIA Amid Unrest In Country - Reports

-Iran has detained eight people, allegedly linked to CIA, amid the ongoing anti-government protests in the country, IRIB broadcaster reported on Wednesday, citing a source from the Iranian Ministry of Intelligence
+TEHRAN (UrduPoint News / Sputnik - 28th November, 2019) Iran has detained eight people, allegedly linked to CIA, amid the ongoing anti-government protests in the country, the IRIB broadcaster reported on Wednesday, citing a source from the Iranian Ministry of Intelligence.

 "Six people, who participated in protests and acted on orders from foreign intelligence agencies, as well as two people, who gathered information [about the riots] and intended to send it abroad, were detained," the ministry said, as quoted by IRIB.